Museum lighting design

 Our museum lighting design is:

-The light is not in the foreground – but it carries the space.
+The light is not the focus – but it carries the space.

 Bauhaus Museum Weimar